Adopt a Dodge

 Cars for Adoption (From left)

-1927 Dodge Brothers Depot Hack—This superior example of a Depot Hack shows a rare 1927 Cantrell body.
+1927 Dodge Brothers Depot Hack—This superior example of a Depot Hack shows a rare 1927 Cantrell body, restored in 1985.
+This hack, with its leather seats and screens (for winter travel) would have been used at a sophisticated resort or hotel in the 1920s and ‘30s.

-1947 Dodge Truck—This truck is meant for hauling.
+1947 Dodge Truck—This WC half-ton pickup is meant for hauling.
 Built in the heyday of Dodge trucks, it spent most of its life working on a farm in the state of Washington.
+The custom Meadow Brook Farms logo applied on both doors was designed to look like the original.

-1925 Dodge Brothers Depot Hack—Depot Hackneys were designed to transport tourists and luggage from train stations to area hotels.
-This was a workhorse.
+1925 Dodge Brothers Depot Hack—Depot Hackneys, later called station wagons, were designed to transport tourists and luggage from train stations to area hotels.
+Several companies made the wooden bodies, which would be installed on the chassis of different brands of cars.

 Interested?
 Contact Meadow Brook Hall curator Madelyn Rzadkowolski by phone at 248-364-6253; by email at ; or by US mail at 350 Estate Drive, Rochester, MI 48309.